jenil777007/Amul-Protein-Tracker/README.md

 - Scheduled checks using cron (default: every 30 minutes, configurable)
 - Robust application and availability logging (Winston, JSONL)
 - Modular codebase for easy extension and maintenance

+## Telegram Bot & Channel Setup

+### 1. Create a Telegram Bot

+1. Open Telegram and search for `@BotFather`.
+2. Start a chat and send `/newbot`.
+3. Follow the instructions to set a name and username for your bot.
+4. Copy the bot token provided by BotFather and set it as `APT_TELEGRAM_BOT_TOKEN` in your `.env` file.

+### 2. Create a Public Channel

+1. In Telegram, create a new channel (public).
+2. Add your bot to the channel as an admin (required for sending messages).
+3. Use the channel username (e.g., `@YourChannelName`) as `APT_TELEGRAM_CHAT_ID` in your `.env` file.

+NOTE: Support for private channels have not been tested
+---

 ## Quick Start